arunthakurGithub/public-fall23-aveerasa/HW2-cleaning.md

 Use the cleaned data to answer the following questions in your report (and explain how you arrived at the answers):

 1. How many types (kinds) of pets are there?
+45

-1. How many cats?
+2. How many cats?
+496
-1. How many breeds of cats?
+3. How many breeds of cats?
+82
-1. What's the most popular cat breed?
+4. What's the most popular cat breed?
 How many cats are in that breed?
+Domestic Shorthair , Count 69
-1. What's the age range of the cats?
+5. What's the age range of the cats?
+0.25 to 25 years
-1. What's the age range of the rabbits? (*Don't forget to look for bunny, too.*)
+6. What's the age range of the rabbits? (*Don't forget to look for bunny, too.*) 1.75 to 13 year
-1. What is the oldest pet?
+7. What is the oldest pet?
 Give the pet's name, kind, and age.
+Dog, Name: Dino, Breed: Keeshound, Age: 30 years
-1. What are the top 5 most popular dog breeds?
+8. What are the top 5 most popular dog breeds?
 List the breed and number.
+Golden Retriever 156, Mutt 35, Labrador Retriever 24, Beagle 19, Border Collie 17
-1. What's the most popular everyday name for a dog?
+9. What's the most popular everyday name for a dog?
+Charlie
-1. What's the most popular full name any pet?
+10. What's the most popular full name any pet?
+Sophie

 *I do not expect everyone to have the exact same answers.
 Some of these will depend upon decisions you make while cleaning the data.
 Note in your report any cleaning decisions you made that could impact your answers.*
+Combined similar sounding names, combined Rabbits and Bunnies

 ## Submission